-- Click on "Link" icon to make the dynamic entry as a static entry. - o Click on "Delete" icon to delete the static entry. - o Click on "Modify" icon to modify the static entry
+- Click on "Delete" icon to delete the static entry. - o Click on "Modify" icon to modify the static entry

 It's also possible to add a static ARP entry manually by clicking on "Add" button, then specify the VLAN, IP Address and MAC Address combination.